Joseph Merrick: Last years

 On three occasions, Merrick left the hospital to go on holiday, spending a few weeks at a time in the countryside.
 By means of elaborate arrangements that allowed him to board a train unseen and have an entire carriage to himself, Merrick travelled to Northamptonshire to stay at Fawsley Hall, the estate of Lady Knightley.
 He stayed at the gamekeeper's cottage and spent the days walking in the estate's woods, collecting wild flowers.
 He befriended a young farm labourer who later recalled Merrick as an interesting and well-educated man.
 Treves called this "the one supreme holiday of [Merrick's] life", although in fact there were three such trips.

 Merrick's condition gradually deteriorated during his four years at the London Hospital.
 He required a great deal of care from the nursing staff and spent much of his time in bed, or sitting in his quarters, with diminishing energy.
 His facial deformities continued to grow and his head became more enlarged.
 He died on 11 April 1890, while sleeping, at the age of 27.
 At around 3:00 p.m.
 Treves's house surgeon visited Merrick and found him lying dead across the bed.
 His body was formally identified by his uncle, Charles Merrick.
-An inquest was held on 27 April by Wynne Edwin Baxter, who had gained notoriety conducting inquests for the Whitechapel murders of 1888.
+An inquest was held on 27 April by Wynne Edwin Baxter, who had gained notability conducting inquests for the Whitechapel murders of 1888.

 He often said to me that he wished he could lie down to sleep 'like other people' ... he must, with some determination, have made the experiment ...
 Thus it came about that his death was due to the desire that had dominated his life—the pathetic but hopeless desire to be 'like other people'.